COVID-19 Coronavirus Pandemic

 The COVID-19 Viral Test utilizes swabs to collect specimens obtained from inside the nose.
 The specimen collected will determine if the patient is currently infected with SARS-CoV-2, (the virus that causes COVID-19).
 This kind of test is important for those who need to determine if they are actively infected with the virus.

 Those who are employed by a healthcare institution would undoubtedly benefit from this test.
-They would now be informed and be able to take the necessary steps to prevent further spread and seek medical attention in order to prepare for worsening symptoms.
+They would now be informed and able to take the necessary steps to prevent further spread and seek medical attention in order to prepare for worsening symptoms.

-As with either the possibility of being infected or coming into contact with those who may have been infected, preventative measures in order to stop the spread and protect others from infection are still highly recommended.
+As with either the possibility of being infected or coming into contact with those who may have infected, preventative measures in order to stop the spread and protect others from infection are still highly recommended.
 For those who are experiencing COVID-19 symptoms and wish to test themselves at home, there are few options – however according to the CDC:

 The U.S. Food and Drug Administration (FDA) has authorized two viral tests that let you collect either a nasal swabexternal or a saliva sampleexternal at home.
 However, you will still need to send your sample to a clinical laboratory for analysis.